Curriculum

 -

-Types of reading: fiction, non-fiction, historical fiction, biography, fantasy
+Types of reading: realistic fiction, non-fiction/informational text, historical fiction, science fiction

 -